sparten11740/allmylights/README.md

 ### Transformations
 #### JsonPath
-This transformation can be used for extracting values from a json string.
+This transformation can be used for extracting values from a JSON input.

 ```json
   { "Type": "JsonPath", "Expression": "$.data[0].color" }